karthikraj-duraisamy/karthikraj-duraisamy.github.io/_posts/2016-11-24-android-app-shortcuts.md

 + <strong>android:shortcutDisabledMessage</strong> - Message to be shown while the shortcut is disabled.

-We needs an entry in Manifest file.
-Here below the changes related to App Shortcuts In Androidmanifest file.
+We need an entry in Manifest file.
+Here below the changes related to App Shortcuts In Android manifest file.

 {% highlight xml %}
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"